parthshiras/azure-openai-sample-docintell-gptv/README.md

-# codewith-migros
+# azure-openai-sample-docintell-gptv
-Image analysis with GPT Vision and Doc Intelligence
+Image data extraction with GPT Vision and Doc Intelligence